Adlène Guedioura

-Adlène Guedioura (عدلان قديورة; born 12 November 1985) is a professional footballer who plays as a midfielder for Al-Wakrah in the Qatar Stars League.
+Adlène Guedioura (عدلان قديورة; born 12 November 1985) is a former professional footballer who plays as a midfielder.

 At club level, Guedioura had spells at Sedan, Noisy-le-Sec, L'Entente SSG and Créteil in France, Kortrijk and Charleroi in Belgium, Wolverhampton Wanderers, Nottingham Forest, Crystal Palace, Watford, Middlesbrough and Sheffield United in England, and Al-Gharafa in Qatar.

 Born in France, at international level he represented Algeria – the birthplace of his father who also played for the team – and made 63 appearances.

 Guedioura is known for his powerful long-range shots.
 In the 2011–12 season, he won "Goal of the Season" for both Nottingham Forest and Wolverhampton Wanderers.
 He is thought to be the first footballer ever to win the award for two clubs in the same season.

 Early life

-Guedioura, born in La Roche-sur-Yon, France, to a Spanish Catalan mother (Enriqueta Soreira Pons, a former Spain Women Basketball team player), and former Algerian international striker Nacer Guedioura.
+Guedioura, born in La Roche-sur-Yon, France, to an Algerian mother, a former Algeria Women Basketball team player), and former Algerian international striker Nacer Guedioura.

 Club career

 Early career

 He started playing amateur football with Racing Paris in the fifth tier of French football, where his form for the club attracted attention from Ligue 2 club Sedan, who he joined in 2004.
-Guedioura struggled to find any first team chances at Sedan and left the club in 2005 to join fourth-tier club Noisy-le-Sec.
 He made a total of 15 appearances for the club, scoring one goal.

 He then moved up to the third tier with L'Entente SSG in 2006.
 He made a total of 21 appearances for the club, scoring 3 times.
-He signed for fellow French third tier side US Créteil-Lusitanos in 2007, where he scored 6 times in 24 appearances.
+He signed for fellow French third-tier side US Créteil-Lusitanos in 2007, where he scored 6 times in 24 appearances.